BlueHarrier/IsleMetaverse/TreeFormat/ITF/Extensions/ITF_shader_material.md

 ## Description

-Material extension that defines a custom shader material, and gives value to its uniforms.
+Material extension that defines a custom shader material from a shader script, and gives value to its uniforms.